liferay/liferay-docs/develop/tutorials/articles/recycle-bin/04-moving-and-restoring-parent-entities.markdown

 ## Step 2: Manage Children Entities [](id=step-2-manage-children-entities)

-Because parent entities hold child entities, the child entities must be accounted for.
-The service method for moving a parent entry to the Recycle Bin must also move the parent's child entries to the Recycle Bin.
-The service method for restoring a parent entry from the Recycle Bin must also restore the parent's child entries.
+Because parent entities hold child entities, the child entities must be recycled if the parent entity is.
+You'll implement service methods both to recycle and to restore parent and child entities.

-On moving a parent entry to the Recycle Bin, the following things must be done with each of its dependents:
+On moving a parent entry to the Recycle Bin, you must perform these actions on it and its children:

 1. Update its status
 2. Add a trash version for it
 3. Turn off the visibility of its asset
-4. Reindex it
+4. Re-index it

-For example, look at how method `moveDependentsToTrash` from [`AlbumLocalServiceImpl`](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/src/org/liferay/jukebox/service/impl/AlbumLocalServiceImpl.java) class handles moving an album's songs to the Recycle Bin.
+For example, look at how the method `moveDependentsToTrash` from [`AlbumLocalServiceImpl`](https://github.com/liferay-labs/jukebox-portlet/blob/6.2.x/docroot/WEB-INF/src/org/liferay/jukebox/service/impl/AlbumLocalServiceImpl.java) class handles moving an album's songs to the Recycle Bin.
 Here's the method's
 code: